kubeflow/website/content/docs/gke/deploy/delete-cli.md

   If you deployed Kubeflow [using the UI](/docs/gke/deploy/deploy-ui/), the value of `${KFAPP}` is the value of the **Deployment name** field on the UI.
-* If you deployed Kubeflow [using the CLI](/docs/gke/deploy/deploy-cli/), use the same value as you used when you ran `kfctl init`.
+* If you deployed Kubeflow [using the CLI](/docs/gke/deploy/deploy-cli/), use the same value as you used when you ran `kfctl build` or `kfctl apply`.

 You should consider preserving storage if you may want to relaunch Kubeflow in the future and restore the data from your